carla-simulator/carla-map-editor/README.md

 Run Update.sh to download the assets to the Content folder.

-Run make to open the Unreal Editor and from here the project can be packaged.
+Run make to open the Unreal Editor and from here the project can be packaged by selecting Package Project from the Edit menu.

 Using the CARLA Map Editor